rust-lang/regex/PERFORMANCE.md

 than what would be used by using a `Regex` from multiple threads simultaneously. *Its only cost is ergonomics.*

-It is supported and encouraged to define your regexes using `lazy_static!` as if they were global static values, and then use them to search text from multiple threads simultaneously.
+It is supported and encouraged to define your regexes using `once_cell::sync::Lazy` as if they were global static values, and then use them to search text from multiple threads simultaneously.

 One might imagine that this is possible because a `Regex` represents a